 You’ll need between one and two months off work.
 We don’t currently know whether this operation can stop arthritis from developing in your hip.

 Now let’s explore the possibility of hip pain treatment without surgery.

 Stem cells are found throughout our body and have unique characteristics.
 They can divide themselves and multiply their numbers.

 They don’t perform a specific function but can develop into different cells with a particular function depending on where they are placed.

 They can transform themselves to suit the environment they are placed in.
 For instance, when stem cells are placed near damaged cartilage, they can transform themselves into cartilage tissue later on.

 Mesenchymal Stem Cells are the common types of stem cells that are used for treating arthritis.
 These cells are collected or harvested from the fat, blood, or bone marrow of the patient.

-Knee Stem Cell Therapy is a relatively newer alternative method for hip joint pain treatment.
-This approach to knee joint pain treatment has more advantages when compared to traditional techniques.
+Stem cell treatment for hip joint is a relatively newer alternative method for hip joint pain treatment.
+This approach to hip joint pain treatment has more advantages when compared to traditional techniques.

 This therapy extracts the unique type of cells in our body called the stem cells, usually from an area of high density, and then injects them into the damaged area to help the body heal naturally.